-Naval Reform, 1859 acrylic print by Print Collector.
-Bring your artwork to life with the stylish lines and added depth of an acrylic print.
-Your image gets printed directly onto the back of a 1/4" thick sheet of clear acrylic.
-The high gloss of the acrylic sheet complements the rich colors of any image to produce stunning results.
-Two different mounting options are available, see below.
+Naval Reform, 1859 metal print by Print Collector.
+Bring your artwork to life with the stylish lines and added depth of a metal print.
+Your image gets printed directly onto a sheet of 1/16" thick aluminum.
+The aluminum sheet is offset from the wall by a 3/4" thick wooden frame which is attached to the back.
+The high gloss of the aluminum sheet complements the rich colors of any image to produce stunning results.

 'Naval Reform', 1859.
 In 1859, there was an ongoing struggle between France and Austria over Italian independence as the Italian states tried to rid... more